-Readmission to the Associate Degree Program in Nursing
+Readmission to Nursing Programs

-Students who request readmission to the Associate Degree program in nursing for reasons other than failure of a clinical course (i.e. Withdrawal Passing (WP), medical leave) must submit a letter requesting readmission to the Program Director.
-This letter should include information as to what the candidate has accomplished during the time he/she left the program and the possible return (i.e., courses taken, work experience).
-Readmission is at the discretion of the Chairperson (s) and is contingent upon the following requirements:
+Students who request readmission to a nursing program must submit a letter requesting readmission to the Program Director.
+This letter should include information as to what the candidate has accomplished during the time, he/she left the program (i.e., courses taken, work experience).
+If the student is returning to repeat a course due to failure this letter should also reflect a plan for success.
+Nursing courses may only be repeated once.
+A student who has failed two nursing courses will not be readmitted to that program.
+When a nursing course is repeated, the student is required to participate in all course activities including lecture, clinical, lab, dosage calculation and skills competencies.

+Readmission is at the discretion of the Program Director and is contingent upon the following requirements:

-- The student has a G.P.A. of 2.5 or greater - The student has been out of the program for more than 6 months - The student has met required TEAS Scores - There is space availability in the desired course
+- The student has been out of the program for less than two years - The student has a G.P.A. of 2.5 (AAS)/2.0 (PNC) or greater - There is space availability in the desired course